thna2020/Quant_Value_Screener/README.md

 - Price-to-free-cash-flow (P/CF) ratio = Share price / Cash flow per share
     - The P/CF ratio measures how much cash a company generates relative to its stock price.

+Each mmultiple has its pros and cons.
+A way to minimize the impact of the cons of any specific multiple is by using a **composite**.
+For the investing strategy of my project, I will use a composite of five (5) distinct value investing metrics.

 ## References
 Investopedia